VT-Visionarium/garlic/README.md

 git clone https://github.com/VT-Visionarium/garlic.git
 ```

-Now move this git src tree to /usr/local/src/ and that's it.
+Now move this git src tree to /usr/local/src/ and that's it, now just
+keep pushing it and /usr/local/src/ will not suffer from bit-root.

 ## encap